JangheeCho15/JangheeCho15.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am delighted to share that I'm joining as a tenure-track Assistant Professor in the Division of Industrial Design at the University of National Singapore
+I am delighted to share that I'm joining as a tenure-track Assistant Professor in the Division of Industrial Design at the University of National Singapore.